 Buy tokens with funds in a wallet whose private keys you control.
 Don’t send money from an exchange wallet, because when you claim your tokens you need to have access to your private keys.
 Mist, MetaMask, Parity and MyEtherWallet are good wallets to send funds from when buying tokens.

 Sometimes it takes a few days after closing for an ICO to send tokens.
 It is often communicated in advance how long it will take before tokens will be sent to buyers.
 One more reason you should buy tokens from projects that use reputable escrow services is that you are protected in the event the tokens are never delivered.
 The escrow service will refund your money.

 Once you have your tokens, you are free to sell them at listing exchanges.
 If you miss an ICO, you can buy the project’s tokens from the same exchanges.

 Disclaimer: What you read here is not investment advice.
-Instead, use this article as backdrop for your own research and due diligence on initial coin offering (ICO) investment opportunities.
+Instead, use this article as a backdrop for your own research and due diligence on initial coin offering (ICO) investment opportunities.
 Read Part 1 here.